-The Industrial Design studio runs online July 5-30, 2021, Monday, Tuesday, Thursday and Friday, from 9am-4pm (Pacific Daylight Time, GMT -7).
-This studio is offered through the Summer Institute for Teens 2021.
-Please visit the Summer Institute for Teens main page to learn more about the program and download the registration forms.
+The Industrial Design studio runs on campus July 4-29, 2022, Monday, Tuesday, Thursday and Friday, from 9am-4pm (Pacific Daylight Time, GMT -7).
+This studio is offered through the Summer Institute for Teens 2022.
+Please visit the Summer Institute for Teens main page to learn more about the program and access the registration webforms.

 Through successful completion of this studio, you will be able to:

 - Demonstrate an understanding of the design process and its application to industrial design

 - Apply fundamental technical drafting and scale drawing skills